patrickmineault/codebook/docs/index.md

 ## Contact me

 I help businesses and labs implement the practices outlined in this book through my consulting firm, [xcorr consulting](https://xcorr.dev).
 Please get in touch at [hello@xcorr.dev](mailto:hello@xcorr.dev) to find out how we can work together.
-I'm also available for speaking engagements and collabs – reach out to the same address for that.
+I'm also available for speaking engagements and collabs---reach out to the same address for that.

 <a href="https://github.com/patrickmineault/codebook/issues">Issues with the handbook can be reported on Github</a>. <a href='https://twitter.com/patrickmineault'>I'm also active on Twitter</a>.